aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/rendering-drop-shadow/_index.md

 im.save(pngExportPath, saveOptions);
 ```

-At this point you have successfully **converted PSD to PNG** and applied a rendering drop shadow in a single workflow.
+At this point you have successfully **converted PSD to PNG**, **exported PNG with alpha**, and applied a rendering drop shadow in a single workflow.

+## Export PNG with Alpha Transparency

+When you need the PNG output to retain its transparent background—especially for UI overlays or web graphics—make sure you use `PngColorType.TruecolorWithAlpha` as shown in the save step above.
+This guarantees that the drop shadow sits on a transparent canvas rather than a solid background.

+## Add Drop Shadow Layer Using Java

+If your PSD contains multiple layers that require shadows, simply repeat **Step 4** and **Step 5** inside a loop that iterates over `im.getLayers()`.
+Each iteration can create or modify a `DropShadowEffect` instance, giving you fine‑grained control over opacity, distance, size, and angle per layer.

+## Java Convert Photoshop PNG – Common Use Cases

+* **Web asset pipelines** – Convert designer‑provided PSDs into web‑ready PNGs with built‑in shadows.
+* **Mobile app resources** – Generate transparent PNG icons on the fly, avoiding manual export.
+* **Batch processing** – Automate conversion of hundreds of PSD files in a server‑side job.

 ## Common Issues and Solutions